 - Hens-and-Chicks (Sempervivum tectorum), tightly knit succulents that do not resemble neither hens nor chicks.

 - All types of Echeveria, usually there are a few types available.
 My favorite is the tradition Blue Echeveria.

 - Zebra Haworthia fasciata, one of my favorites but kind of a cat magnet.

 - Bunny Cactus: Super cute and easy to care for.

 - Lithops; these are freakish and look like pebbles.
 They’re 100% pet safe though.

-I’m a big lover of Indian culture (well, curry and Pashminas to start) so when I discovered a plant called “Hindu Rope Plant” I was curious, and golly-gee it actually. looks. like. a. rope.
+I discovered a plant called “Hindu Rope Plant” – I was curious, and golly-gee it actually. looks. like. a. rope.
 Like, that’s so cool.

-There are two types of Hoya I have seen.
-One is the Hindu rope (below) and the other is a somewhat regular looking plant in comparison, called wax hoya, which is usually variegated (above).
-Both kinds are amazing, pet friendly and safe, and a real conversation starter.
+There are two types of Hoya I see frequently in garden centers.
+One is the Hindu rope (below) and the other is the somewhat regular looking Hoya carnosa or wax hoya, which is usually variegated (above).
+Both kinds are amazing, pet friendly and safe.

-I had been trying to find a Zebra Plant for years.
+I had been trying to find a Zebra Plant, known as Aphelandra squarrosa, for years.
 I was going to purchase one online, but with shipping and travel in February, I didn’t think it would make it and it would put me out $30.
 One day, a sad looking plant appeared on a discount cart at the hardware store, $2.
 A Zebra plant!
 I was so excited.
 These striped beauties bloom yellow flowers, which look stunning in just about any room, in a simple white pot.
 It’s like a little work of art.
 And totally pet friendly too!